gabrielsoltz/metahub/README.md

 Suppose you are working with multi-account setups and many resources.
 In that case, this could result in many findings that refer to the same thing without adding any extra value to your analysis.

-## MetaHub aggregation by Affected Resource

 **MetaHub** aggregates security findings under the affected resource.
-MetaHub provides four different outputs, two of which include the findings: `short` (the default one) and `full`.
-(In addition, you also have `statistics` and `inventory` outputs.)

-This is how MetaHub shows the previous example with default output (`short`):
+This is how MetaHub shows the previous example with output-mode json-short:

 ```sh
 "arn:aws:ec2:eu-west-1:01234567890:security-group/sg-01234567890": {